TechnionTDK/wikipedia-places/README.md

 Your server is up now and can be communicated.

 #### Rebuild:
-just execute the run_elastic_builder.sh script.
+just execute the publish_server.sh script.

 #### Other scripts:
 ##### poc.py :